BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

         interrupt when self.distanceToClosest(Object) < 5:
             take SetBrakeAction(1)

-This :keyword:`try-interrupt` statement has similar syntax to the Python :ref:`try statement <python:try>` (and in fact allows ``except`` clauses just as in Python), and begins in the same way: at first, the code block after the ``try:`` (the *body*) is executed.
+This ``try-interrupt`` statement has similar syntax to the Python :ref:`try statement <python:try>` (and in fact allows ``except`` clauses just as in Python), and begins in the same way: at first, the code block after the ``try:`` (the *body*) is executed.
 At the start of every time step during its execution, the condition from each ``interrupt`` clause is checked; if any are true, execution of the body is suspended and we instead begin to execute the corresponding *interrupt handler*.
 In the example above, there is only one interrupt, which fires when we come within 5 meters of any object.
-When that happens, :obj:`FollowLaneBehavior` is paused and we instead apply full braking for one time step.
-In the next step, we will resume :obj:`FollowLaneBehavior` wherever it left off, unless we are still within 5 meters of an object, in which case the interrupt will fire again.
+When that happens, `FollowLaneBehavior` is paused and we instead apply full braking for one time step.
+In the next step, we will resume `FollowLaneBehavior` wherever it left off, unless we are still within 5 meters of an object, in which case the interrupt will fire again.